szehoyeu/szehoyeu.github.io/_posts/2024-02-26-Burp-Intruder.md

-> Step 1.
-Turn off "Proxy" and navigate to http://10.10.79.3/admin/login/ to load the page {: .prompt-tip }
+- Step 1.
+Turn off "Proxy" and navigate to http://10.10.79.3/admin/login/ to load the page

-> Step 2.
+- Step 2.
 Enter whatever the login
-Step 3.
+- Step 3.
 Turn On "Proxy"
-Step 4.
-Enter whatever the login again to capture Username, Password and LoginToken Step 5.
+- Step 4.
+Enter whatever the login again to capture Username, Password and LoginToken
+- Step 5.
 Send the result to Intruder
-Step 6.
+- Step 6.
 Set "Positions" to Pitchfork
-Step 7.
-Only set username and password as variables Step 8.
-On Payloads tab, set payload 1 to load username.txt list; set payload 2 to password.txt list Step 9.
+- Step 7.
+Only set username and password as variables
+- Step 8.
+On Payloads tab, set payload 1 to load username.txt list; set payload 2 to password.txt list
+- Step 9.
 Project Options tab or Project>Sessions>Marcos>Add

 Then look for status code with 200, method with GET, URL with "/admin/login" and Length with "4378"
 ![img](/assets/img/burp-Intruder19.png)

 Click ok and give a name CSFR

-Step 10.
+- Step 10.
 Add Session Handling Rules
 Details tab: Use Suite Scope

 Scope tab: